jolocom/smartwallet-app/README.md

 ```bash
 gulp build-dev
 ```
+If you are getting the error `Module parse failed: main.jsx Line 1: Unexpected token`, switch to node version 4.x to run `gulp build-dev` ([nvm](https://github.com/creationix/nvm) might come in handy).

 **Warning:** calling "gulp" is dangerous, as it will start the webpack-dev-server which will overshadow ports 8080,8443 that the Gold server users

 ###Build-Prod